Lawson Thomas: Haulover Beach wade in and creation of Virginia Key as a black beach

-Clarence C. Walker Civic League et. all v.
+Clarence C. Walker Civic League et al. v.
 Broward County Board of Public Instruction

 Black schools in Broward County were partially closed during winter months, ostensibly to help with agriculture, while white schools remained open.
 Thomas represented the Clarence C. Walker Civic League in a suit against the county board of public instruction on the basis that black students were being denied an equal education.
 The case predated Brown v.
 Board of Education, so the separate but equal doctrine established by Plessy v.
 Ferguson was still in effect.
 The court's ruling denied the injunction sought by Thomas on the grounds that the closing of black schools during winter had been a wartime measure and would be expected to end at the end of the war anyway.

 Quincy v.
 State

 Aaron Quincy was a black man who was indicted by an all white grand jury for the first degree murder of Lena Sparkman, a white woman in Holly Hill, Florida.
 Thomas appealed the case on the basis that black citizens had been excluded from the grand jury and that Quincy had only been indicted because of his race.
 As a result, the circuit court ordered for the previous indictment to be thrown out and for a new grand jury that did not exclude African Americans to be selected.
 Quincy would nevertheless go on to be indicted and convicted in 1948 following the new jury selection.
 After the Quincy case, African Americans began to be regularly selected for jury duty across much of Florida for the first time since reconstruction.